peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Terminology

+Nonce:
-- Nonce: random or pseudo-random number that is generated for a specific use, typically for cryptographic communication.
+:  A random or pseudo-random number that is generated for a specific use, typically for cryptographic communication.
 It is used to protect against replay attacks by ensuring that a message or data cannot be reused or retransmitted, maliciously or otherwise.
-The term "nonce" stands for "number used once" and it must be unique within some scope.
+The term "nonce" stands for "number used once" and it MUST be unique within some scope.

 # Nonce Endpoint